aws-samples/eks-pod-information-collector/README.md

   4. `Deployments.yaml` --> It will include CoreDNS Deployments information.

-  5. `MutatingWebhook.json` --> It will include currently configured MutatingWebhook information.`K get mutatingwebhookconfiguration`
+  5. `MutatingWebhook.json` --> It will include currently configured MutatingWebhook information.
+Output of:`K get mutatingwebhookconfiguration`

   6. `ValidatingWebhook.json` --> It will include currently configured ValidatingWebhook information.
 Output of: `K get validatingwebhookconfiguration`